Updated: Feb 26

 Back to Vipassana, the main thing I learnt was to meditate, but also that meditating is hard work, the perception that meditation is a waste of time or lazy is incorrect.

-Vipassana like yoga are working hard to connect with self and to gain a better understanding of self.
+Doing Vipassana like yoga we are working hard to connect with self and to gain a better understanding of self.

 My first 10 day silent retreat was life changing for me I found the technique to be very helpful in making huge shifts in the way I related to people and the world.
 Each day is an amazingly hard and challenging event, bringing your own unique experience but also a shared experience.